Pieter Stoop

-Pieter Stoop is a Dutch painter of large abstract paintings.
+Pieter Stoop is a Dutch painter of abstract paintings.

-Pieter Stoop acquired his artistic education at the Academy of Catholic Education, Tilburg (1962–1966) and at the Jan van Eyck Academy of Maastricht (1966–1972).
-At the end of his studies he obtained the Prize for the Visual Arts of the city of Maastricht (1972), and later on he received financial support to do a study trip to Morocco (prins Bernhard Fonds, 1974), and to New York City en Mexico (travel grant CRM, 1979).
-Specialised in painting and sculpture and influenced by Soutine, Willem de Kooning and Bram van Velde, the artist revolutionized painting with “Nieuwe Schilderijen”.
+Pieter Stoop attended the Academy of Catholic Education, Tilburg (1962–1966) and at the Jan van Eyck Academy of Maastricht (1966–1972).
+At the end of his studies he obtained the Prize for the Visual Arts of the city of Maastricht (1972), and later on he received financial support to travel to Morocco (prins Bernhard Fonds, 1974), and to New York City and Mexico (travel grant CRM, 1979) for study.
+Stoop specializes in painting and sculpture and identifies with the “Nieuwe Schilderijen” school.
 This school conceived art according exclusively to its materiality.
 Stoop focused on the painting materials and applied them thickly layer after layer to achieve a thick quality on the canvas.

 “The essence is not that Pieter Stoop takes the landscape as his starting point; what matters is how the movement of paint and colour transforms the surface into something else: the painter’s art.
 Pieter Stoop makes beautifully modulated paintings.”